Team building Haka workshops, ice breakers and energisers and with authentic New Zealand Maori warriors

 Watch our information video about Haka

 In the video below, our Maori Warrior Bruce provides a Haka display.
-Bruce and Lisa Hunter then answer the following questions about our Haka events, which we often receive from potential clients.
+Bruce and Lisa Hunter then answer the following questions about our Haka workshops and events, which we often receive from potential clients.

 - Why are Haka events so popular?